 The most important skill in journalism is not fucking up, and in early June, MSN’s new programming algorithm fucked up.
-MSN UK published a story about the British pop group Little Mix, mistaking one of its mixed-race singers for the other.
+MSN UK published a story about the British pop duo Little Mix, mistaking one of the duo’s mixed-race singers for the other.
 It was an error that would have gone unnoticed 99 times out of 100 prior to the installation of AI programming, but trended vigorously because it came just days after the Guardian reported that 50 editors had lost their jobs to make way for this algorithm, which would handle the bulk of MSN’s programming going forward.

 I was one of the editors who was let go, and it was bittersweet to see reporters at outlets like this one finally acknowledge the existence of MSN, a behemoth news-redistribution shop that trails only Google sites for total traffic, and is ahead of Facebook—though I never thought there was any mystery about why it was ignored.
 MSN had long since abandoned creating its own content in favor of licensing news from premium partners at the New York Times, the Wall Street Journal, the Washington Post, et. al. when not receiving it free from smaller operations that act as remoras via affiliate links in articles—a category that includes hundreds, if not thousands, of partners around the globe.
 If you use MSN at all, it’s likely indirectly, posting articles you found via a search or your default browser homepage: